 The mission of the Mississippi Emergency Management Agency is to ensure that Mississippi is prepared to respond to emergencies, recover from them and mitigate against their impacts.

 The MEMA Web site is designed to support this mission by providing information and planning to the public and the emergency management communities.
 This site is continuously under development, and we make every attempt to keep information timely and accurate.
 We will also make every effort to correct errors that are brought to our attention.

-MEMA is divided into five offices:
+MEMA is divided into seven offices:

 - Mitigation: which helps prevent damage and loss of life and property in future disasters.

 - Preparedness: which is in charge of all emergency plans and training programs in the state.